-Antibiotic Sensitivity - How to Find the MIC
+Antibiotic Sensitivity (and Resistance) - How to Find the MIC

 - Aim is to measure susceptibility of an isolate to range of antibiotics